yyumna/climatechange_ai/resources_content.md

 #### City Metabolism

-The ‘’metabolism’’ of a city includes the electricity used, waste generated, and GHG emitted.
+The "metabolism" of a city includes the electricity used, waste generated, and GHG emitted.

 - Metabolism data for 150 cities is listed at [https://metabolismofcities.org/resources/data/datasets](https://metabolismofcities.org/resources/data/datasets).
 - The China Emission Accounts & Datasets provides energy, emission and socio-economic accounting inventories for China [https:/ceads.net](http://www.ceads.net/).
 - First attempts of global databases on cities emissions and relevant ancillary metrics include [https://www.nature.com/articles/sdata2018280](https://www.nature.com/articles/sdata2018280).
+- The [Carbon Disclosure Project](https://www.cdp.net/) provides a global platform for cities to measure and disclose environmental data; a variety of datasets are available at [https://data.cdp.net](https://data.cdp.net/).

 #### Urban Land Use, Infrastructure Data